aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging/iimagecreatordescriptor/_index.md

 url: /python-net/aspose.imaging/iimagecreatordescriptor/
 ---

-The image creator descriptor specifying the creator properties.
+**Summary:** The image creator descriptor specifying the creator properties.
 The creator descriptor is used to overcome<br/>            the necessity to contain each image creator instance in memory and multithreading issues.

 **Module:** [aspose.imaging](/imaging/python-net/aspose.imaging/)